Simiine/CI-Project-2/README.md

 ### Lighthouse
 #### Desktop
-All the sections of the game scored 100 across performance, accessibility and best practices, only changing in SEO ranging from 90 to 89.
+All sections of the game scored vary high in all areas, only changing slight in some areas by 1 - 3 points.
+All sections of the game except for the high scores section scored 100 across all areas.
+The highscores section of the game scored 97 in accesibility.

 ![lighthouse desktop picture](assets/images/lighthouse-desktop.png)

 #### Mobile
-All the sections of the game scored 100 in accessibility and best practices, 99 in performance and 91 in SEO.
+All sections of the game scored vary high in all areas, only changing slight in some areas by 1 - 3 points.
+All sections of the game except for the high scores section scored 100 in accessibility, best practices and SEO, while scoring 99 in performance.
+The highscores section of the game scored 97 in accesibility.

 ![lighthouse mobile picture](assets/images/lighthouse-mobile.png)